 - 1. Initial training will be conducted to all newly hired personnel. - 2.
-Retraining will occur once every two years. - 3.
+Retraining will occur once every four years. - 3.
 Training will be documented by the training staff. - 4.
 Only members of the Department that have received training on the Spike System are authorized to deploy it.

+Subject: Effective Date: Revised Date:

-Subject: Written Directive System Effective Date: June 4, 2010 Revised Date: May 22, 2019
+Written Directive System June 4, 2010 May 22, 2019

-- · •

 Title: Pages: Distribution:

 In-Car Video System 6 All Members

-Cross Reference: Chief of Police Approval
+Cross Reference: CALEA Reference Chapter 41.3.8 Chief of Police Approval Nathaniel Allen

-CALEA Reference Chapter Nathaniel Allen

-41.3.8